 \section{Fredholm quotients}

 We hereafter always assume that \(A(z)\) is an analytic (i.e., complex-differentiable) operator-valued function given in \eqref{eq01} and, for each \(z \in U\), \(A(z)\) is a Fredholm operator acting on a separable Banach space \(\mathcal B\), where \(U\) is an open and connected set.
-The Fredholm property of \(A(z)\) aligns with assumptions made in some preceding articles (see, e.g., \citealp{BS2018,Franchi2017b}) that study the inversion of analytic operator-valued functions.
+The Fredholm property of \(A(z)\) aligns with assumptions made in some preceding articles (see, e.g., \cite{BS2018,Franchi2017b}) that study the inversion of analytic operator-valued functions.
 It is noteworthy that any linear operator acting on a finite-dimensional vector space is Fredholm.

 In practice, it is of particular interest to characterize \(A(z)^{-1}\) using the coefficients \(\{A_{j,z_0}\}_{j \geq 0}\) in \eqref{eq01}, and this is precisely the focus of the present paper.
-The subsequent theoretical results primarily rely on the factorization of the Fredholm-valued function, as described in the following proposition: \begin{proposition} Suppose that \(A(z)\) is invertible for any $z$ in a punctured neighborhood of \(z_0\), but not at $z=z_0$.
+The subsequent theoretical results primarily rely on the factorization of the Fredholm-valued function, as described in the following proposition: \begin{proposition} \commRV{Suppose that \(A(z)\) in \eqref{eq001add} is invertible for any $z\in U \setminus \{z_0\}$ but not at $z=z_0 \in U$}.
 Let \(P_1\) denote any projection on \(\ran A(z_0)\) and let \(Q_1 = I - P_1\).
 Then there exists an analytic index-zero Fredholm operator-valued function \(A^{\orders{1}}(z)\) satisfying